ilya0/ilya0.github.io/README.txt

 To do list:
-Need to fix project alignment issues need to fix main page
+Need to fix project alignment issues
-Try to build new website
-add more stuff
+Need to change the text
+Need to add the bookmark app
+Need to update the whole page to make a one pager